Italy's antitrust agency fines energy companies for 'aggressive' billing

-The billing took place between August 2022 and June 2023, when the government banned unilateral price increases for gas and electricity supplies, AGCM said a press release.
+The billing took place between August 2022 and June 2023, when the government banned unilateral price increases for gas and electricity supplies, AGCM said in a press release on Wednesday.

 Enel was ordered to pay the maximum fine of 10 million euros while Eni was ordered to pay 5 million euros for raising prices for more than 4 million customers without any advance warning.

-Regional utilities Acea ACE.MI and Dolomiti Energia were fined 560,000 euros and 50,000 euros respectively for giving customers a shorter-than-decreed notice for the hike.
+Regional utilities Acea ACE.MI and Dolomiti Energia were fined 560,000 euros and 50,000 euros respectively for giving customers insufficient advance notice of their price increases.

-Spanish firm Iberdola IBE.MC's Italian unit was also fined 25,000 euros for threatening to cut off customers unless they accepted a new contract under "worsened economic conditions", AGCM said.
+Spanish firm Iberdrola's IBE.MCItalian unit was also fined 25,000 euros for threatening to cut off customers unless they accepted a new contract under "worse economic conditions", AGCM said.

-Edison EDNn.MI was fined the minimum amount of 5,000 euros because, while it raised prices before it was supposed to, it later reimbursed customers and its conduct affected a "marginal" number of people, the regulator said.
+Edison EDNn.MI was fined the minimum amount of 5,000 euros because, while it raised prices when it was not supposed to, it later reimbursed customers and its conduct affected a "marginal" number of people, the regulator said.

+Responding to a request for comment, Eni's Plenitude said it reaffirmed the correctness of its actions and reserved the right to appeal the decision.

 ($1 = 0.9199 euros)